laurisaarni/DockerT3kit/README.md

 # DockerT3kit helps you developing t3kit based TYPO3 CMS projects

-DockerT3kit creates the necessary Docker containers (webserver, database, php, mail, redis, elasticsearch, couchdb) to run your TYPO3 CMS project.
+DockerT3kit creates the necessary Docker containers (webserver, database, php, mail and solr) to run your t3kit based TYPO3 CMS project.
 The package provides a wrapper script in `vendor/bin/dockert3kit` which simplifies the handling of docker and does all the configuration necessary.

 We created this package to make development on TYPO3 CMS projects easier and